-The Clubhouse was built by a wealthy Victorian businessman, Henry Thomas Tubbs, as a home, named Nether Court, for himself and his family between 1880 and 1883.
+The clubhouse was built between 1880 and 1883 by a wealthy Victorian businessman, Henry Thomas Tubbs, as a home named Nether Court, for himself and his family.

-Tubbs lived in Nether Court until his death in December 1917, after which it lay empty for several years despite two new owners.
-It was eventually purchased in 1929 to become our Clubhouse.
+After Tubbs died in 1917, Nether Court lay empty and fell into disrepair.
+It was eventually purchased in 1929 to become our clubhouse, and was completely refurbished.

-Initially called the Finchley, Golf, Sports and Social Club Ltd. the Club was founded by a group of keen golfers who persuaded Finchley Council to purchase land for a new course.
-The main thrust of their application was based on the idea that it would be of greater benefit to the local residents as a Sports and Social Club than yet another suburban housing estate.
+Initially called the Finchley, Golf, Sports and Social Club Ltd the Club was founded by a group of keen golfers who persuaded Finchley Council to purchase land for a new course.
+The main thrust of their application was that residents would gain more from a Sports and Social Club than yet another housing estate.

-Using the imposing Nether Court mansion as the Clubhouse, the founders approached one of the greatest course architects of the age, 5 times Open Champion James Braid, who laid out a very challenging 6300-yard course around it.
+Using the Nether Court mansion as the clubhouse, the founders approached one of the greatest course architects of the age, 5 times Open Champion James Braid, who laid out a very challenging 18 hole, 6300-yard course.

-Since then, as the suburbs have crept around it, the Course has thrived behind developing green woodlands and, with its imposing hill top clubhouse overlooking the 18th green, now offers a superb test of golf in open countryside, barely 30 minutes travel from Central London.
+Since then, as the suburbs have crept around it, the course has thrived behind developing green woodlands and, with its imposing hill top clubhouse overlooking the 18th green, now offers a superb test of golf in open countryside, yet barely 30 minutes travel from Central London.

 A more in-depth history of the Club has been compiled by David Cronshaw and can be viewed online by clicking HERE.